Removal and repair of shock absorbers GAZ-2705

 Disassemble and wash the shock absorber.
 If necessary, replace the valve and its parts

-Insufficient force (or "dips") in the compression stroke:
+Insufficient force (or “failures”) during the compression stroke:

-- Leaky closing of the compression valve due to the ingress of foreign particles
+- Loose closure of the compression valve due to foreign particles

-- Loose or worn bushings of the upper and lower shock absorber lugs
+- Looseness or wear of the bushings of the upper and lower shock absorber lugs

 Tighten loose nuts.
 Replace damaged bushings

-- Excessive amount of fluid in the shock absorber
+- Excessive amount of fluid in shock absorber

-Pour fluid into the shock absorber in a strictly defined amount
+Pour liquid into the shock absorber in a strictly defined amount

 Tighten the nut